Angelo-Tassi/reactgamesdb/README.md

 - Browse games by platform
 - Pagination to navigate through game pages
-- Click on a game card to view more details in an overlay
+- Click on a game card to view more details and screenshots of the game in an overlay
 - Responsive design for mobile and desktop screens
+- Footer bar with stats regarding the available content

+## Missing

+- Game descriptions and history, still not available in the API: looking into GPT API to have them dynamically generated.

 ## Getting Started